ninabarzh/broomstick/content/posts/objectivity.md

 ---
 title: "The myth of objectivity"
-subtitle: "Why claiming objectivity is rarely neutral—and often helps the powerful"
+subtitle: "Why claiming objectivity is rarely neutral, and often helps the powerful"
 description: "An exploration of why objectivity is often a convenient illusion, examining historical, philosophical, and modern examples from eugenics to media false equivalence and algorithmic bias."
 tags: ["objectivity", "neutrality", "ethics", "social justice", "history", "media", "algorithms", "bias", "academia"]
 date: 2025-09-29T02:00:00.000Z
 draft: false
 ---

 Picture a journalist, a scientist, or even your neighbour declaring with solemn authority: *"I am being objective."* Dignified, is it not?
-Objective, impartial, fact-driven—like a well-polished broom sweeping all bias into the corner.
+Objective, impartial, fact-driven, like a well-polished broom sweeping all bias into the corner.
 Only, as with most magical brooms, it has a particular corner it prefers: the one that keeps the powerful comfortable and the inconvenient quiet.

 Objectivity can sometimes be used to avoid confronting ethical dilemmas.